CI: continous integration support¶

 POST /api/submitjob/:group/:project/:build/:environment

-are used to identify which project/build/environment will be used to record the results of the test job.- The following data must be submitted as POST parameters:
+• group, project, build and environment are used to identify which project/build/environment will be used to record the results of the test job.

-: test job definition.
+• definition: test job definition.
 The contents and format are backend-specific.
 If it is more convenient, the definition can also be submitted as a file upload instead of as a POST parameter.

 Example (with test job definition as POST parameter):